husarion/panther_ros/panther_hardware_interfaces/README.md

 ### `canopen_error_filter`

 Class that keeps track of different types of errors.
 In some rare cases Roboteq controllers can miss for example the SDO response, or PDO can be received a bit later, which results in timeout.
-As it usually are rare and singular occurences, it is better to filter some of this errors, and escalate only when certain number of errors happen.
+As it usually are rare and singular occurrences, it is better to filter some of this errors, and escalate only when certain number of errors happen.

 ### `gpio_driver`